High yield value investing

 Updating Growth Rate for banks

-The first problem with Growth Rate is that it includes revenue per share growth.
+As I mentioned above, the problem with Growth Rate is that it includes revenue per share growth.
 Banks don’t report revenue, so clearly something has to replace revenues.
 But what?

 Replacing revenue growth with total asset growth